SparrowTheNerd/OnePlus-AOD/README.md

 # OnePlus-AOD
 WIP: AOD enabler for OnePlus Phones

-Currently only works with RenovateICE ROM installed

-Only tested on OnePlus 7 Pro
+Tested and working on OnePlus 7 Pro 10.3.3.GM21AA